 In the states that have not yet adopted Medicaid expansion, more than 2 million people fall into a coverage gap, with incomes too high to qualify for Medicaid but too low to qualify for marketplace subsidies.
 Nearly 60% of people in the coverage gap are people of color.
-Uninsured Black adults are more likely than their white counterparts to fall into the gap because most states that have not expanded Medicaid are in the South where a larger share of the Black population resides (Guth and Artiga, 2022).
+Uninsured Black adults are more likely than their White counterparts to fall into the gap because most states that have not expanded Medicaid are in the South where a larger share of the Black population resides (Guth and Artiga, 2022).

 The American Rescue Plan Act, enacted in March 2021, includes a temporary fiscal incentive to encourage states to take up the expansion.
 The Build Back Better Act would temporarily close the Medicaid coverage gap by making low-income people eligible for subsidized coverage under the Affordable Care Act in states that have not expanded Medicaid (Guth and Artiga, 2022).

-In Kentucky, after the state accepted Medicaid expansion, there has been a 58% decrease in the number of uninsured people (Healthinsurance.org, 2023).
+In California, after the state accepted Medicaid expansion, there has been a 58% decrease in the number of uninsured people (Healthinsurance.org, 2023).

-3. Other Forms of Historical Discrimination
+3. Additional Forms of Historical Discrimination

 Structural racism, slavery, discrimination, and colonial medicine have historically impacted access to healthcare in the United States.
 But other forms of historical discrimination disproportionally affect many groups, including people with low incomes, immigrants, people with chronic conditions, and people with mental health conditions (Corscadden et al., 2018).
-Historical discrimination is related to healthcare access, lack of health insurance, gender discrimination and violence, rural healthcare disparities, redlining, and gentrification.
+Historical discrimination is related to social determinants of health such as lack of access to health insurance, redlining and gentrification, rural health disparities, LGBTQ discrimination, gender discrimination and violence, and health inequities in perinatal care.